The Basics of Small Business Content Marketing Learned by a Content Marketing Intern

 How often do you search for something beyond the first and second search engine results pages?
 Most users do not typically move beyond the second, maybe third, search engine result pages to locate a business for their need.
 Even a small budget for digital marketing can improve your SEO; search engine optimization is the effort to increase the ranking of your site in search engine results pages for specific queries.

 Get in the digital marketing game by using Google Ads to promote your website in search engines, and social media advertising to maximize reach to your current followers and target audience.

 Analyze the Data

-By measuring and analyzing data from all sources of your content marketing strategy, you can identify the successes of your online content and identify opportunities for improvement.
+By measuring and analyzing data from all sources of your content marketing strategy, you can identify the successes of your online content and act on opportunities for improvement.
 For example, we researched, analyzed, and created a Dwell Time Study for one of our clients, Korey Howell Photography.
 The insights we found from this study showed us where their audience was spending the most time on their website.
 We were then able to create content that highlighted the services users were most interested in.

-Google search engine algorithms are set to provide a variety of content in their search results, especially video.
-Facebook is now prioritizing video content over other forms.
+Search engine algorithms are set to provide a variety of content in their search results, this includes video.
+Facebook is now prioritizing video content over other forms of content.
 Adding video content to YouTube and other platforms better optimize your content for your customers to find your business.

 Collaboration of Ideas